qrush/sub/README.md

 ## Make your sub

-Clone this repo, and run:
+Clone this repo:

-    ./prepare.sh [name of your executable]
+    git clone git://github.com/37signals/sub.git [name of your sub] ./prepare.sh [name of your sub]

 The prepare script will run you through the steps for making your own sub.